-mid-1800s: Norwich has twenty functioning one-room schoolhouses.
-Out of Norwich’s long history of schoolhouses, today only two remain in their original condition: Root and Beaver Meadow.
+In the mid-1800’s Norwich had twenty functioning one-room schoolhouses.
+Because of Norwich citizen efforts, two remain in their original condition, Root and Beaver Meadow.

 1939: Root School is awarded a “Superior” plaque by the Vermont Department of Education.

 1940: Norwich has five functioning one-room schoolhouses.

 1945: Its enrollment having dwindled to four, Root School closes.

 1951: Pompanoosac Schoolhouse, Norwich’s last functioning one-room schoolhouse closes, when it was decided that all Norwich children would attend the village school, now Marion Cross School.